James-Dyer/cse108-final/outline.md

 Important: You design prompts so the AI critiques and nudges, but doesn’t just spit the full solution.

-### Step 6: Wrap-up & learning summary
-Once the assignment is done:
-Show which steps were easy/hard.
-Summarize key concepts used.
-Highlight common mistakes they made.

-UI: “Learning Report” page for that assignment.
-Report is saved in the database for later viewing.

 ## MVP boundaries
 - generic for any CS class with labs/assignments in python.